 Education and Prior Experience

-Mrs. Yeager earned her Bachelor of Arts degree from Villanova University, graduating cum laude from the Honors Program.
-She was awarded her Juris Doctor from Temple Law School and is admitted to practice law in Delaware, Pennsylvania and New Jersey.
-Prior to founding The Yeager Law Firm, Mrs. Yeager served the Family Courts in New Castle and Kent Counties as a judicial law clerk.
-She later created and developed the family law practice at the firm Tybout, Redfearn & Pell.
+Julie earned her Bachelor of Arts degree from Villanova University, graduating cum laude from the Honors Program in 2002.
+She was awarded her Juris Doctor from Temple Law School in 2005 and is admitted to practice law in Delaware, Pennsylvania and New Jersey.
+The Yeager Law Firm, LLC was established in 2011.

 Professional Associations and Memberships